zampat/neteye4/monitoring/agents/microsoft/icinga/deploy_batch/README.md

 This section provides a script for windows to automate the configuration of a Windows Icinga2 Agent.
 The approach is to contact Icinga2 via API, retrieve the Ticket for a host and configure the Icinga2 agent automatically.
 Prerequisite is to define the host in Director in advance.

-- Have a look at the configurations to change in script
+## Prerequisites
+- Create a neteye user.
+The associated role provides access to module "Director" with Permissions: a) "General Module Access", b) "director/api" and c) "director/hosts"
+- Configure the neteye user and password with the script.
+Make use of the commented code to generate with powershell the encoded https credentials.
+- Adjust in script the neteye 4 hostname, the agent's endpoint and zone settings
+- Verify if all setps are required for you needs and adapt script to your needs
-- Run the script in administrative `cmd`
+- Run the script in administrative `CMD`

+Script execution and sample output:
 ```
 C:\Users\user\Downloads\icinga2_agent_deploy>01_ConfigureAgent.bat
 "Icinga2 Agent `.msi` had already been downloaded.
 Proceeding with install..."